hardillb/node-red-contrib-auth-mongodb/README.md

 Where `mongoURI` is the location of a MongoDB database and `appname` is a unique identifier for this instance of Node-RED to allow multiple instances to use the same DB.

-It will use a collection called `users` in the datase.
+It will use a collection called `users` in the datbase.

 For an example of how to create user entries in the collection look at `test.js`